Meade Esposito: Early life

 Amadeo "Meade" Esposito was born in the subsection of Ocean Hill, Brooklyn (alternatively characterized as part of Bedford-Stuyvesant or Brownsville) in 1907.
 He was the son of Giuseppe and Felicia Esposito.
 His grandfather came to America from Italy in 1885.
 His father followed his grandfather in 1900 and arrived in America at the age of 18.
 Giuseppe became a saloon owner.
 Meade lived with his two sisters above the saloon and claimed to have started working as a child.

 Esposito grew up in Brownsville (then a predominately Jewish neighborhood with smaller Irish and Italian populations) and received his nickname "Meade" during elementary school.
 He briefly attended Park Slope's Manual Training High School, now known as the John Jay Educational Campus, but dropped out at the age of 14.
 He married at the age of 18 and became a father by 19.

+Despite his dearth of formal education, colleagues lauded Esposito as a keen autodidact "who read everything from comic books to Plato."